profexorgeek/redgrin/README.md

 # README #

-**NOTE: Redgrin is under major refactoring right now to be more flexible with hybrid client-server architectures.
-Implementing against the master branch is not recommended!
-For questionsor opinions hit profexorgeek on twitter.**

 RedGrin is an opinionated wrapper for Lidgren that attempts to simplify multiplayer networking for small indie games.
 Redgrin was written specifically for the [FlatRedBall](http://flatredball.com) game engine but should be compatible with any C# game engine including MonoGame and Unity.

 ## What does Redgrin do that Lidgren doesn't?